tyler-technologies/terraform-provider-gitops/docs/resources/file.md

 ## Attribute Reference

 * `id` - The id of the created file.
-This is usually passed to gitfile_commit
+This is usually passed to gitops_commit